-Answers by respondents about child morriage and associated risk indicate that community methods nor ad effectly or indirectly avaire of the scale of the phenomenor/problem.
-Therefore, when asked about the appropriate aga for majority of respondents replied scaling that the appropriate tags for marriage is at least 24 for beys and 20 for girls.
-Child marriage is more common in varial areas where me prefer yangs and undecated women or those who resceeded any al life bit of educations.
-Educated women are perceived by zones to paus a thread or, as someous are easier to manage and control.
+Answers by respondents about child marriage and associated risks indicate that community members are directly or indirectly aware of the scale of the phenomenon/problem.
+Therefore, when asked about the appropriate age for marriage, their estimates were ideal though at odds with practice on the ground.
+The majority of respondents replied saying that the appropriate age for marriage is at least 24 for boys and 20 for girls.
+Child marriage is more common in rural areas where men prefer young and uneducated women or those who received only a little bit of education.
+Educated women are perceived by some to pose a threat or, as someone said, "An open wife would undermine the stability of the family" while younger wives are easier to manage and control.

-The lack of quality education for girls combined with the lack of jobs, training and qualification approximates that improve women's skill and artices their productivity, economic capacities and subsequently their status within their families deepens the landary enteretended community traditions in favour of child marriage for economic ends.
-Such practices stem from uwravering social norms and belies by community embers who applicated and support manying girls early, claiming that unless married they would continue to pose a burden on their families and may put their families' reputation at table.
+The lack of quality education for girls combined with the lack of jobs, training and qualification opportunities that improve women's skills and raise their productivity, economic capacities and subsequently their status within their families deepens the already entrenched community traditions in favour of child marriage for economic ends.
+Such practices stem from unwavering social norms and beliefs by community members who applaud and support marrying girls early, claiming that unless married they would continue to pose a burden on their families and may put their families' reputation at the stake.

-When asked why some families many off their daughters early, they rated poverty and the need for morey, greed by rathers or exchange moregange as the main reasons.
-Additional social factors mentioned were lack of avareness, grin reaching aberty and chastity.
-These subinitiations in the regaritive social factors, negative attributes and debasement of women within families who value women for their reproductive roles only.
-Often, grins enan cosmicted before manriage and all they can do is obey orders from their male relatives, such as fathers or brothers, cousins, uncles or grandfathers, who docide for them.
+When asked why some families marry off their daughters early, they cited poverty and the need for money, greed by fathers or exchange marriage as the main reasons.
+Additional social factors mentioned were lack of awareness, girls reaching puberty and chastity.
+These justifications hide negative social norms, negative attitudes and debasement of women within families who value women for their reproductive roles only.
+Often, girls are not consulted before marriage and all they can do is obey orders from their male relatives, such as fathers or brothers, cousins, uncles or grandfathers, who decide for them.